anuraghazra/github-readme-stats/readme.md

 ```

 > **Warning**
-> By default stats card shows contributions only from public repositories.
-To show your private contributions you should [deploy you own instance](#deploy-on-your-own) using your own GitHub API token which allowed to see your private data.
+> By default, the stats card shows contributions only from public repositories.
+To show your private contributions, you should [deploy your own instance](#deploy-on-your-own) using your own GitHub API token, allowing you to see your private data.

 > **Note**
 > Available ranks are S+ (top 1%), S (top 25%), A++ (top 45%), A+ (top 60%), and B+ (everyone).
 The values are calculated by using the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) using commits, contributions, issues, stars, pull requests, followers, and owned repositories.
 The implementation can be investigated at [src/calculateRank.js](./src/calculateRank.js).